 Recommendation: Evaluate your wage program and revise it to the extent the increased minimum wage affects any employees.

 Lawsuits against employers under the Minnesota Human Rights Act, which prohibits discrimination against persons in numerous protected classifications, now entitle the plaintiff to a jury trial.
 This changes the decades-old provision that only judges can decide these cases.

 Recommendation: The real impact of this change likely will be on employers with fewer than 15 employees.
 Those with 15 or more employees already face jury trials under the federal anti-discrimination laws.
 The Minnesota Human Rights Act covers employers with one or more employees.
 A jury trial can be more expensive than a court trial, placing an additional burden on small employers or their insurers that are paying for the defense.

 If your business has tried to make friendlier laws of other states apply to your contracts with independent contractor sales representatives, the Legislature has now blocked such efforts by amending our statute to make void and unenforceable any contract provision that chooses a different governing law.

-Review your agreements with contract sales representatives for compliance with the change to the law.
+Recommendation: Review your agreements with contract sales representatives for compliance with the change to the law.
 We might also be able to help you with a different strategy to avoid Minnesota’s difficult legal rules.

 We Can Help